Skip to main content

 Step 5: Set due dates

 It makes teams concentrate the conversations about a specific matter right where it is.
-With no need of mentioning the whole context in a third-party tool, such as Slack or Google Chat.
+With no need to mention the whole context in a third-party tool, such as Slack or Google Chat.

 If you type @ and the name of a team member, they will automatically receive an email, notifying them that they need to take action in that specific sprint.
 The messages arrive in real-time, and they stay there on the card, so you can read it at any time to have all the context you need.